douglas-shanks/hpe_cray_reframe/README.md

 # ReFrame test suite for HPE Cray EX machines

 **This version is dormant.
-Have moved to an internal gitlab for further development.**
+Further developments have moved to an internal gitlab.**

 To run the test suite you need first to clone and bootstrap ReFrame and then this repo: